Inbound AI For Insurance Agencies

 AfterFollow-up starts with line of business, timing, contact details, and urgency.

-Coverage and claims questions arrive mixed with routine service requests.
+Coverage, claim, billing, and cancellation questions arrive mixed with routine service requests.

-AfterAdvice-sensitive calls are identified and routed with useful context.
+AfterAdvice-sensitive calls are identified and sent forward with useful context.

-Staff repeat document, ID card, hours, and appointment answers all day.
+Staff repeat document, ID card, proof, mortgagee, and appointment answers all day.

-AfterApproved routine questions are handled while staff focus on higher-value account work.
+AfterApproved routine questions move forward while staff focus on higher-value account work.

 Questions before putting AI on the phone